-If you are to insuring the property independently of your Lender, we suggest that you set up preliminary arrangements for buildings insurance as early as possible and let us have details of the proposed insurance company, their address and the reference policy number.
-We will need this information to check that the insurance you have arranged is satisfactory for your Lender.
+If you are insuring the property independently of your lender, we suggest that you set up preliminary arrangements for buildings insurance as early as possible and let us have details of the proposed insurance company, their address and the reference policy number.
+We will need this information to check that the insurance you have arranged is satisfactory for your lender.

-We will advise you when to put the policy on risk – it will be either on the date we exchange of contracts or the date we complete.
+We will advise of the activation date for the insurance policy: it will be either on the date we exchange contracts or the date we complete the sale.

 When can I get the keys to the property?

-The purchase monies are transferred from one solicitor to another by Bank Telegraphic Transfer.
-The Bank Transfer may take minutes or it could take four hours to get through – it depends how busy the Bank Transfer system is on any one day.
+The purchase monies are transferred from one solicitor to another by bank transfer.
+This may take minutes or it could take four hours to process, depending on how busy the system is on the day.

-Unfortunately, there is nothing we can do about the Bank Transfer system.
-We recommend that, if you know you are in the middle or at the end of a chain, aim to move in by mid to late afternoon.
+Unfortunately, the bank transfer system is beyond our control.
+From previous experience, if you know you are in the middle or at the end of a chain, you can aim to move in by mid to late afternoon.

 Where do I collect the keys from?

-If you viewed the property through Estate Agents, those Agents will hold the keys and will let you have them when the seller’s solicitors have informed the Agents that the purchase money has arrived.
+If you viewed the property through estate agents, they will hold the keys and will let you have them when the seller’s solicitors have informed them that the purchase money has cleared.

-If there are no Agents, you should liaise with the seller to arrange to collect the keys directly from them.
-No doubt, the seller’s solicitors will advise the seller when they are in receipt of the purchase money.
+If there are no agents involved, you should liaise with the seller to arrange to collect the keys directly from them.
+The seller’s solicitors will advise the seller when they are in receipt of the purchase money.

-For more information about the final stage of buying a house (exchange contracts and collect the keys), please contact our Residential Conveyancing team on 01332 340 211.
+For more information about the final stage of buying a house (exchanging contracts and collecting the keys), please contact our Residential Conveyancing team on 01332 340 211.